AWS EFS vs EBS Multi-Attach

 • allows mounting the file system across multiple regions and instances.

 • is designed to be highly durable and highly available.
-Data is redundantly stored across multiple AZs.
+Data is redundantly stored across multiple AZs for Regional file systems.

 • provides elasticity – scales up and down automatically, even to meet the most abrupt workload spikes.

-• provides security and compliance – access to the file system can be secured with the current security solution, or control access to EFS file systems using IAM, VPC, or POSIX permissions.
+• provides security and compliance – access to the file system can be secured using IAM, VPC, or POSIX permissions.

 • provides data encryption in transit or at rest.